smashedr/esphome-configs/README.md

 ### common

 These are my common configurations shared with all boxes.
 You probably don't want to use these without modification.

+This package requires most of the required variables from: [Substitutions](#substitutions)

 ### debug